NRCan/geo-deep-learning/docs/source/dataset.rst

 - ``classes_dict`` (dict)
     Dictionary containing the name of the class and the value associated to them.
 - ``class_weights`` (dict)
-    Dictionary containing the class value and the minimum percentage that most be include in the tiling dataset.
+    Dictionary containing the class value and the minimum percentage that must be include in the tiling dataset.
 - ``ignore_index`` (int)
     Specifies a target value that is ignored and does not contribute to the input gradient.